-The two types of American Bulldogs are the Johnson, classic or bully type, and the Scott, standard or performance type.
-Bred as a farm utility dog, this large breed is generally a tall and stocky dog with a large head, thick neck and a muscular body.
+The two types of American Bulldogs are the Johnson, classic or bully type, and the Scott, standard, or performance type.
+Bred as a farm utility dog, this large breed is generally a tall and stocky dog with a large head, thick neck, and a muscular body.

 Since the emphasis is on ability rather than appearance, his height and weight considerably vary.
 He can weigh 27–54 kilos and stand at 52–70 centimetres at the withers.
 As American Bulldog puppies are a large breed, it would take between 12 and 18 months for them to become fully matured.
 However, their physique may continue to develop until they reach around 2 to 3 years of age.

 American Bulldog’s coat is short, smooth, and shiny.
 The breed doesn’t shed heavily, but he sheds throughout the year.
 Hence, he is non-hypoallergenic and not a great match for dog lovers with allergies.

 Although you cannot stop the American Bulldog from producing allergens, there are many ways to reduce it.
 These include bathing and brushing the Bulldog regularly and cleaning your home frequently.
 Washing your dog’s items such as his bed and blanket is necessary too as these items collect a lot of dander.
 This also applies to fabrics such as curtains and carpets inside your home for the same reason.

 Grooming the American Bulldog does not require a lot of effort as he is a low-maintenance breed.
 He only needs twice a week of brushing with a rubber grooming mitt.
 Only give him a bath when he begins to have that particular doggy smell.